jourquin/Nodus/doc/methodology/README.md

 (1999).
 Even if the later versions of the software are very different from version 4.0, the methodological framework remains essentially unchanged.

-The LaTeX files for this methodological note (in English ane French) are provided in the "latex" sub-directory.
+The LaTeX files for this methodological note (in English and French) are provided in the "latex" sub-directory.